 With each infection, I have been prescribed antibiotics and taken over-the-counter decongestants, Flonase, and Nasonex with little to no relief.
 When I did get relief, it was short-lived, lasting only a couple of hours.
 Well, I am very ‘anti-prescription’, be that good or bad.
 The fact is we are an over-medicated society.

 It is important to note that serious brain infections, leading to death, have occurred with Neti Pot use due to the use of tap water.
 It is important that distilled, bottled, or boiled (then cooled) water should be used to prevent this deadly amoebic infection (1).
 It is as important to thoroughly clean the pot after each use and not to share your pot with anyone.

-Well, you’d be hard-pressed to find a Neti Pot user that doesn’t swear by them.
-My doctor swears by its use.
-If you can’t smell, you can’t taste.
-As I head to the drug store to make my purchase I realize that I will try almost anything for the joy of tasting food again.
+If things are so bad that you can’t smell, then you can’t taste.
+As I headed to the drug store to make my purchase I realize that I would try almost anything for the joy of tasting food again.
 Update to come…

 UPDATE: Well, I tried the Neti Pot.
 Two things…it felt very weird.
 Not painful at all, but something that will take some getting used to.
 Also, it worked!
 I have done it twice each day and was able to smell and taste dinner.
 This is something that I will continue to use when needed.